chrisyw0/fb_marketplace_recommendation/README.md

 After feature engineering and data cleaning, the product dataset contains 6,902 rows and 23 columns and the image dataset contains 11,128 rows and 10 columns.

-To have some insights into the dataset, I create some plots showing the distribution of the data such as price distribution, product location ..., more details can be found in the comment of the corresponding class.
+To have some insights into the dataset, some plots are created for showing the distribution of the data such as price distribution, product location ..., more details can be found in the comment of the corresponding class.

 ## Milestone 2